ZerdaDev/DualPaw/README.md

 Alternatively, use a 3DS emulator.
 But that kind of defeats the purpose of this app, doesn't it?~

 # Now, for some disclaimers...
 This project is NOT affiliated with e621, Bad Dragon, or Dragon Fruit Ventures, LLC.
 This is an **unofficial** client for e621.
 If you're having issues with this software, please do not ask or harass e621 developers.
 Instead, open an issue [here!](https://github.com/ZerdaDev/DualPaw/issues) This app is intended for personal use.
-Viewer discretion is advised, please view **responsibly!**
+Viewer discretion is advised.
+Be responsible with your gaming clam.

+# CREDITS!
+- citro2d for graphics
+- JPEG decoding done with libjpeg
+- API requests working via libcurl